abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

     an initial solution.

-    ``reference_assignment_`` is an ``Assignment`` with the initial solution while ``assignment_`` is an ``Assignment`` with the current neighbor solution.
+    ``reference_assignment_`` is an ``Assignment`` with the initial solution while ``assignment_`` is an ``Assignment`` with the current candidate solution.
-    On line 10, we copy ``reference_assignment_`` to the local ``assignment_copy`` ``Assignment`` to be able to define the ``delta``\s. ``counter`` counts the number of times we try to find the next neighbor solutions.
+    On line 10, we copy ``reference_assignment_`` to the local ``assignment_copy`` ``Assignment`` to be able to define the ``delta``\s. ``counter`` counts the number of times we try to find the next candidate solutions.
-    This counter is used on line 28 to test if we shouldn't try to find the next neighbor starting from another solution.
+    This counter is used on line 28 to test if we shouldn't try to find the next candidate solution starting from another solution.

-    On lines 14-18, we define the ``restore`` ``DecisionBuilder`` that will allow us to keep the new neighbor solution found.
+    On lines 14-18, we define the ``restore`` ``DecisionBuilder`` that will allow us to keep the new candidate solution found.

     Finally, we define ``delta`` and ``deltadelta`` on lines 19 and 20.
-We are now ready to dissect the main loop to find the next neighbor solution.
+We are now ready to dissect the main loop to find the next candidate solution.

     On lines 24 and 25 we clear our ``delta``\s and line 27 we allow for a periodic check: for searches that last long, we permit the ``SearchMonitor``\s to interfere and test if the search needs to continue or not and/or must be adapted.